- Your team will work more if you chat less

-It’s a skill, everyone on the team needs to learn it to have enough time and space to do great work and give meaningful feedback.
-Working like this creates a culture of trust and respect in a team and makes everyone feel they’re really on the same boat rowing in the same direction towards a common goal.
+It’s a skill, and everyone on the team needs to learn it to have enough time and space to do great work and give meaningful feedback.
+Working like this creates a culture of trust and respect in a team and makes everyone feel like they’re in the same boat, rowing in the same direction towards a common goal.

-Yes, sometimes you do need to meet or chat, just like it was explained in the Chapter 10 with the Pyramid of Communication, but usually you can just focus on delivering great work together while not being in full sync.
-And that’s OK.
+Yes, sometimes you do need to meet or chat, as I explained in Chapter 10 with the Pyramid of Communication, but usually you can just focus on delivering great work together while not being in full sync.
+And that’s ok.